sinankeskin/ember-lightpick/README.md

 All default configuration parameters

-> If singleDate is true you can set a value with date parameter.
+> If singleDate is true you can set a value with @value parameter.
-> If singleDate is false you can set start date and end date with startDate and endDate parameters.
+> If singleDate is false you can set start date and end date with @startDate and @endDate parameters.

 ``` handlebars
 <Lightpick